 Having a good understanding of your credit score and credit report can be an integral part of achieving financial stability.
 Managing your credit responsibly and taking proactive steps to improve your score can be the first step to a prosperous financial future.

 Checking your credit score and credit report can help you make sound financial decisions, protect yourself from identity theft, and avoid costly errors.
 If you ever notice any suspicious activity on your credit report, you should contact the appropriate credit reporting agency right away.

 Your credit score is a three-digit number that is based on the information in your credit report.
 It is one of the most important factors lenders consider when making a decision to approve or deny a loan.

-Keeping a track of your credit score is key to knowing where your financial situation stands, and to make sure it continues to improve.
-If you don't know what your credit score is, then you should pull your credit report from the three major reporting bureaus as soon as possible.
+Keeping a track of your credit score is key to knowing where your financial situation stands, and making sure it continues to improve.
+If you don’t know what your credit score is, then you should pull your credit report from the three major reporting bureaus as soon as possible.